-The Special Needs Team will consider whether transport is necessary using the criteria above and allocate transport from the categories below, using the highest appropriate category on the list, taking into account the needs of the pupil.
-Generally the cost of transport increases from 1 to 7 below.
+The Special Educational Needs and Disabilities team (SEND) will consider whether transport is necessary using the criteria above and allocate transport from the categories below, using the highest appropriate category on the list, taking into account the needs of the pupil.
+Generally the cost of transport increases from 1 to 8 below.

-- 1. Provision of a travel pass for the pupil - 2.
-Payment of car mileage for the pupil's parent(s) - 3.
-Provision of a travel pass for pupil and parent - 4.
-Provision of a shared vehicle without escort - 5.
-Provision of a shared vehicle with escort - 6.
-Provision of an individual vehicle without escort - 7.
+- 1. Provision of independent travel training - 2.
+Provision of a travel pass for the pupil - Payment of car mileage for the pupil's parent(s) - 4.
+Provision of a travel pass for pupil and parent

+- 5. Provision of a shared vehicle without escort - 6.
+Provision of a shared vehicle with escort - 7.
+Provision of an individual vehicle without escort - 8.
 Provision of an individual vehicle with escort

 All transport provision will be reviewed as part of the annual review of needs and if appropriate as part of an early review.
-Transport provision may be withdrawn or amended if circumstances have changed or the SEN Panel considers the withdrawal appropriate as an encouragement to independence.
+Transport provision may be withdrawn or amended if circumstances have changed or the Special Educational Needs and Disabilities (SEND) Panel considers the withdrawal appropriate as an encouragement to independence.

-(c) Transport for Statutory Aged Pupils on Assessment Places
+(c) Transport for statutory aged pupils on assessment places